 Doing a little research beforehand can make all the difference.
 You want to find a practitioner who has invested in their education and truly understands the art and science behind this modality.
 A great Ashiatsu massage can provide unparalleled relief from chronic pain and tension, but an inexperienced one can be ineffective or uncomfortable.
 Taking a few extra steps to vet your therapist and studio ensures you get the amazing results you’re looking for.

-Look for DeepFeet Certification
+Why DeepFeet Certification Matters

 When searching for an Ashiatsu therapist, the most important credential to look for is a certification from DeepFeet Bar Therapy.
 This is the original and most reputable training organization for this modality in the United States.
 A DeepFeet certification means the therapist has completed rigorous, hands-on training focused on safety, sanitation, contraindications, and the specific strokes that make Ashiatsu so effective.
 It’s a sign that they are dedicated to their craft and qualified to provide this unique service.
 Here at Nola Bliss, we are proud to be the only certified Ashiatsu training center on the Gulf Coast, so we know firsthand what goes into becoming a skilled practitioner.